ikvk/ecs_pattern/README.rst

 * Use components - flags
 * Minimize component change locations
 * Use event entities and event systems
-* In large projects, placing ECS objects by type is not convenient (components.py, systems.py ...).
+* In large projects placing ECS objects by type may be not convenient (components.py, systems.py ...).
 Group by responsibilities (movement.py ...)
 * Do not use methods in components and entities

 Releases